wagtail/rfcs/draft/0009-translations.rst

   * Fairly seamless, in terms of defining models and edit handlers

-  * A clear distinction between translated and non-translated fields

   * Easy to find all translations of a page

 * Nice to use as an editor